Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0
-			// Maximum: 2
+			// Maximum: 5
 			// --
 			// 0: OFF
 			// 1: Check if there is a solid object between the Mutant Tank and survivors.
-			// 2: Check if the Mutant Tank is facing the survivors.
+			// 2: Option 1 + Check if the Mutant Tank is looking toward the survivors.
+			// 3: Option 1 + Check if the Mutant Tank is looking away from the survivors.
+			// 4: Option 1 + Check if the survivors are looking toward the Mutant Tank.
+			// 5: Option 1 + Check if the survivors are looking away from the Mutant Tank.
 			"Ability Sight"				"0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the hit ability.